sysgoblin/generateAPT.py/README.md

 > For when you need someone to point the finger at.

 Fell for a phish?
 User suffered business email compromise?
 Someone run "moreram.exe"?
-If everyone is looking at you and there ain't no excuses, its time to point the finger at an **ATP**!
+If everyone is looking at you and there ain't no excuses, its time to point the finger at an **APT**!

 Simply run `generateAPT.py` to be INSTANTLY provided with a genuine looking APT name you can throw in your CISO's face to distract them while you prepare your resume.